Jump to content

 Josel had no interest in war, but Franz was probably ready to forge his age and join the army heading east.
 That was because the recruiters had filled his head with heroic tales of battles.

 This time it was Franz again, waving his thumb in the direction of the soldiers at the next table and telling his friends to pay attention.
 Darren rolled his head at him and pressed his palm to his cheek in imitation of a yawn.
-Franz's eyes, however, fixed on the soldiers and he didn't notice the sneer.
+Franz's eyes, however, fixed on the soldiers and he did not notice the sneer.

 Despite the background noise of the tavern, it was easy to make out the soldiers' conversation, for they were getting drunk and talking in loud voices.